kbase/narrative/.github/pull_request_template.md

 # Description of PR purpose/changes

 * Please include a summary of the change and which issue is fixed.
 * Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+* List any dependencies that are required for this change.

 ## Jira Ticket / Issue #
 e.g. https://kbase-jira.atlassian.net/browse/DATAUP-X

-## Type of change

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+# Testing Instructions

-- [ ] Instructions for how to test the PR
+* Details for how to test the PR:
+- [ ] Tests pass in travis and locally
+- [ ] Changes available by spinning up a local narrative and navigating to _X_ to see _Y_

 # Dev Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the guidelines at https://sites.google.com/truss.works/kbasetruss/development
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation